n e w r a c e r s

 • Talk to some racers! (find us on the message board or contact list)

-• Try a PDX (contact the Chief Instructor), an on-track performance driving session with an instructor during a race weekend.
-The PDX is FREE if you work a corner during the same weekend!
+• Try a HPTD (contact the Chief Instructor), an on-track High Performance Track Driving session with an instructor during a race weekend.
+The HPTD is FREE if you work a corner during the same weekend!

 • Read the "getting started" guidelines provided by the national SCCA office.